Read an entire novel in one day as a school-wide event!

 Adaptations for Virtual Learning

 Teachers: Using the schedule, record the seven book segments with different guest readers and post to your students on a closed educational platform.
 Or assign the new audiobook version in segments!
-Your students can download the coloring and tetrahedron pages on this site, and build their own pyramids at home.
-Families: use the schedule to read the book over seven days (instead of one) and try the recipes and pyramid-building.
+Students can download the coloring and tetrahedron pages on this site and use at home.

 Questions?
 Email me at email@example.com